-Sigma is a Canadian-incorporated lithium company focused on commercial production of lithium under Phase 1 and evaluating the construction of Phase 2 & 3 of the Project.
-The Project is expected to be one of the largest hard rock lithium operations in the Americas, located in the municipalities of Araçuaí and Itinga in the northeastern part of the state of Minas Gerais, Brazil.
+Sigma is a Canadian-incorporated lithium company focused on commencing commercial production for Phase 1 and evaluating the construction of Phase 2 & 3 of the Project.
+The Project is what is expected to be one of the largest hard rock lithium operations in the Americas, located in the municipalities of Araçuaí and Itinga in the northeastern part of the state of Minas Gerais, Brazil.
 The Company owns 100% of the Project indirectly through its wholly-owned subsidiary Sigma Mineração S.A. ("Sigma Brazil").
-The Project area is comprised of 29 mineral rights (which include mining concessions, applications for mining concessions, exploration authorizations, applications for mineral exploration authorizations) spread over 185 km, which is located within the broader 19,000-hectare land package held by Sigma Brazil (containing the Grota do Cirilo, Sao Jose, Genipapo and Santa Clara properties).
+The Project area is comprised of 29 mineral rights (which include mining concessions, applications for mining concessions, exploration authorizations, applications for mineral exploration authorizations) spread over 185 km2, which is located within the broader 19,000-hectare land package held by Sigma Brazil (containing the Grota do Cirilo, Sao Jose, Genipapo and Santa Clara properties).

-SIGMA LITHIUM CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE & SIX MONTHS ENDED JUNE 30, 2023 (Expressed in thousands of Canadian dollars, except per share amounts or unless stated otherwise)
+(Expressed in thousands of Canadian dollars, except per share amounts or unless stated otherwise)